XueqiC/xueqic.github.io/_pages/about.md

 News
 =======
+[06/2025] Our paper [MISLEADER: Defending against Model Extraction with Ensembles of Distilled Models](https://arxiv.org/abs/2506.02362) is now online! <br />
 [06/2025] Joined AT&T Lab as a research intern working on improving the serviceability of LLM! <br />
 [05/2025] Awarded Dean’s Doctoral Student Award @ Florida State University! <br />
 [05/2025] Our paper [BTS: A Comprehensive Benchmark for Tie Strength Prediction](https://arxiv.org/abs/2410.19214) is accepted at KDD'25 Oral! <br />